Startseite - Home

 More than 90 sources and superior bibliographic control

-Early American Newspapers has been created through partnerships with the American Antiquarian Society, the Library of Congress, the Wisconsin Historical Society and more than 90 other institutions.
-Numerous other institutions and historical societies have contributed to the digital collection, including the Boston Athenaeum, the Connecticut Historical Society, the Connecticut State Library, the Library Company of Philadelphia, the libraries of universities such as Brown and Harvard and private collections.
+Early American Newspapers was created through partnerships with the American Antiquarian Society, the Library of Congress, the Wisconsin Historical Society and more than 90 other institutions.
 This joint effort has led to the creation of a historical newspaper collection of unparalleled breadth and depth.
-A distinguished academic advisory board supervises the title selection process, considering the historical significance of each newspaper and the diverse political positions of the period.
+A distinguished academic advisory board guides the title selection process.

 Quick Facts